dvelazquez1282/netberry-tasks-manager/README.md

 ## Roadmap
 [X] Create model classes for user and login
-[X] Implement api-routes helper for build the routes for the api requests [] Install json-server and preparate the db.json file for the mock data [] Create Login page
+[X] Implement api-routes helper for build the routes for the api requests [X] Install json-server and preparate the db.json file for the mock data [X] Encapsulate the text input in components
-[] Interceptor for send token in the api request
+[] Create Login page
 [] Implement guard for check if the user is authenticated when we refresh de app.
 If it's not authenticated then, we redirect the system to login form page.
+[] Interceptor for send token in the api request
 [] Implement resolver in order to do a api request for get a user data if the user is authenticated (there is a token in localstorage) in the app refresh we use ii for do a api
 [] Create model classes for task
+[] Encapsulate the select input in components
 [] Build the task manager page
 [] Redirect after the login to the task manager page [] Redirect after refresh (if the user is authenitcated) to the task manager page